AdriaandeJongh/App-Store-Asset-Uploader/README.md

    - `password` must be an app-specific password generated on [appleid.apple.com](https://appleid.apple.com/).
    - `targeted_version` should point at the version of your app on App Store Connect that you want to modify the app previews and screenshots for.
    - `itmst_location` refers to the location of the Transporter command line interface.
 It's already prefilled with its default location, but if you downloaded it separately, edit it there.
-   - Because the iOS and tvOS app share the same appId but the macOS app does not, App-Store-Asset-Uploader can only download and upload one type of app (iOS, tvOS, macOS) at a time.
-The settings template includes examples for tvOS and macOS apps, being commented out at the bottom of the template.
+   - The App-Store-Asset-Uploader can only download and upload assets for one app platform (iOS, tvOS, macOS) at a time.
+The settings template includes examples for iOS, tvOS, and macOS apps, the two latter being commented out at the bottom of the setup config template.
 Be sure to only have one set of the variables `app_id` and `app_platform` enabled when running through the steps.
-If you need to upload assets to different platforms, you should repeat the Usage steps below (steps 1 through 5) for every platform by setting a different `app_id` and `app_platform`.
+If you need to upload assets to different platforms, you should repeat the Usage steps below (steps 1 through 5) for every platform after uncommenting a different set of `app_id` and `app_platform` each time.

 ## Usage